Azure/azure-functions-ux/server/src/actions/quickstart/vscodeDirectPublish.md

 npm install -g azure-functions-core-tools
 ```

+The Core Tools make use of [.NET Core 2.1](https://go.microsoft.com/fwlink/?linkid=2016373), so you should install that, too.

-Next, [install the Azure Functions extension](https://go.microsoft.com/fwlink/?linkid=2016800).
+Next, [install the Azure Functions extension for Visual Studio Code](https://go.microsoft.com/fwlink/?linkid=2016800).
 Once the extension is installed, click on the Azure logo in the Activity Bar.
 Under **Azure: Functions**, click **Sign in to Azure...** and follow the on-screen instructions.

 <br/>
 # Create an Azure Functions project